haimbilia/BuyHub/readme.txt

-    => 053948 - getting invalid slot when buyer changes date for pickup (admin's place) => 053855 - admin> reports> top products> filter> search by keyword is missing => 054278 - if for any digital item there is no preview available then preview tab shouldn't be displayed
+    => 053948 - getting invalid slot when buyer changes date for pickup (admin's place) => 053855 - admin> reports> top products> filter> search by keyword is missing => 054278 - if for any digital item there is no preview available then preview tab shouldn't be displayed => 054144 - Set Default Location not populating on front end after set by admin

 New Features:
     => Admin shipped products listing page